 One of Carrabba’s Italian restaurant’s most famous appetizer menu items is their mussels in white wine sauce.
 You can make these at home they are easy to make.
 Mussels are sold in many large grocery stores.
 The ingredients for this dish are easy to find.

 How to Select Fresh Mussels

-When you purchase your mussels you should remove them from the wire mesh, and place in a bowl.
-You should place a damp towel or paper towel over them.
+When you purchase your mussels you should remove them from the wire mesh and place them in a bowl.
+You should cover the mussels with a damp kitchen towel or paper towel.
 They should be cooked within a day or two.
 If any water collects at the bowl it should be discarded daily.

-Carrabbas Mussels with White Wine Sauce can be used as an appetizer or a main dish.
+Carrabbas Mussels in White Wine Sauce can be used as an appetizer or a main dish.
 If you enjoy this appetizer you may enjoy these other copycat recipes from Carrabbas.

 Carrabbas Chicken Bryan